-Any idea who this might be?
-It is Frida Kahlo.
+Any idea who this is?
+It is the chart of Frida Kahlo.

-For Kahlo, her creative expression (5th house) reflected her internal states, which were also central to her work in the world, with the Moon on the MC—interestingly, at the very end of Taurus, what is considered a critical degree.
-She may have been emotionally comfortable with fame, while her emotions would become a central part of her renown.
+For Kahlo, her creative expression (5th house) reflected her internal states, which were also central to her work in the world (Moon on the MC—and, interestingly, at the very end of Taurus, what is considered a critical degree).
 Indeed, expression may have felt like something of a compulsion with Mars and Uranus conjunct.
-Yet expressing herself creatively may ultimately have been what kept her balanced despite the vicissitudes of her romantic life (that Venus-Pluto conjunction), while her Moon sextiling Saturn must have helped with emotional regulation as well.
-Meanwhile, Mars-Uranus directly opposite the powerful stellium in her 11th house of social groups shows she was likely to be well known for her creative work.
+Yet expressing herself may ultimately have been what kept her balance despite the vicissitudes of her life (that Venus-Pluto conjunction), while that Moon sextiling Saturn must have helped with emotional regulation as well.
+Meanwhile, Mars-Uranus directly opposite the powerful stellium in her 11th house of sociality shows she was likely to be quite well known for her creative output.